-Legal and regulatory requirements, changes in and non-compliance with laws and regulations or licences may have a material adverse effect on the Group's business operations operations that require official permits, registrations, licences and permits and there can be no assurance that the Group will at all times be able to maintain all such licences required by law for its operations.
+Legal and regulatory requirements, changes in and non-compliance with laws and regulations or licenses may have a material adverse effect on the Group's business operations

 The Group's business operations are subject to laws, regulations and regulatory requirements on national and international level.
 There can be no assurance that the operations of the Group fully comply with all relevant laws and regulations and their respective interpretations in all jurisdictions in which the Group operates.
-The Group Companies may from time to time engage in
+The Group Companies may from time to time engage in operations that require official permits, registrations, licenses and permits and there can be no assurance that the Group will at all times be able to maintain all such licenses required by law for its operations.